faubsam/C1---Azure-Infrastructure-Operations/project/README.md

 #### Deploying the Terraform template
 ***Use the variables.tf file to customize the deployment parameters, or use the command line to specify values if the default values provided do not fit the requirements.
+Variables can be added or changed in the variables.tf file and then referenced in main.tf using the syntax var.<variable_name>

 Run terraform plan to ensure there are no errors and to create the .plan file:
 ```bash